 About me

 Hello, I'm Lucy.
-I'm a qualified counsellor specialising in anxiety and stress, depression, low self-esteem and relationship issues (eg with family, friends, colleagues, partners, dating, single not by choice).
+I'm a qualified counsellor specialising in anxiety and stress, depression, loss and grief, low self-esteem and relationship issues (eg with family, friends, colleagues, partners, dating, single not by choice).
 Please scroll down for the complete list of issues I can support you with.

-Beginning or coming back to counselling can feel like a big step but, with the right support, it can help you to (re)start living your life in a way that feels healthier and happier.
+Beginning or coming back to counselling can feel like a big step but, with the right support, you can (re)start living your life in a way that feels healthier, happier and more fulfilled.

 I work with individual adults (18+) on a short/fixed-term or open-ended basis either face-to-face or online.
-In-person sessions are available in SW4, close to Clapham Common and Clapham North, and SW17 which is within easy reach of Balham, Tooting and Earlsfield.
-Telephone sessions also available.
+In-person sessions are available in SW12, within easy reach of Balham, Clapham and Wandsworth Common, and SW17 in Tooting.

 My way of working is integrative which enables me to draw on established, evidence-based psychotherapeutic theories (predominantly person-centred, psychodynamic and CBT) to tailor my approach to reflect a client’s unique concerns and individuality.
 I provide a confidential, genuine, empathic and non-judgemental space to help foster a trusting therapeutic relationship with clients.
-Through this you are supported to process your thoughts and feelings, grow awareness of what is and isn’t working for you, and find helpful ways forwards.
+Through this you are supported to process your thoughts and feelings, grow awareness of what is and isn’t working for you, find helpful ways forwards and learn tools to support yourself beyond therapy.

 The therapy sessions I offer are 50 minutes each and take place at the same time and place every week (subject to holidays, etc).
 If you would like further information or have any questions do get in touch.